ecm200/caltech_birds/README.md

 **scripts** directory contains the computationally intensive training scripts for various deep CNN architectures, which take longer to run (even on GPU) and are better executed in a python script.
 I suggest this be done using some form of terminal persistance method (if running in the cloud) to keep the terminal session open whilst the model is training, allowing you to log off the remote host without killing the process.
 These can typically take a few hours, to a day or so to complete the prescribed epochs.
 I prefer to use [TMUX](https://github.com/tmux/tmux/wiki/Getting-Started), which is a Linux utility that maintains separate terminal sessions that can be attached and detached to any linux terminal session once opened.
 This way, you can execute long running python training scripts inside a TMUX session, detach it, close down the terminal session and let the process run.
 You can then start a new terminal session, and then attach the running TMUX session to view the progress of the executed script, including all its output to terminal history.

-**cub_tools** directory contains all the utility functions that have been developed to process, visualise, train and evaluate CNN models, as well results post processing have been contained.
-It has been converted into a python package that can be installed in the local environment by running in the **cub_tools** directory, *pip install -e .*.
+**pkg** directory contains all the utility functions that have been developed to process, visualise, train and evaluate CNN models, as well results post processing have been contained.
+It has been converted into a python package that can be installed in the local environment by running in the **pkg** directory, *pip install -e .*.
 The functions can then be accessed using the cub_tools module import as ***import cub_tools***.

 **models** directory contains the results from the model training processes, and also any other outputs from the evaluation processes including model predictions, network feature maps etc. **All model outputs used by the example notebooks can be downloaded from the release folder of the Github repo.** The models zip should be placed in the root of the repo directory structure and unziped to create a models directory with the ResNet152 results contained within.
 Other models are also available including PNASNET, Inception V3 and V4, GoogLenet and ResNeXt variants.